Adelost/javascript-serialization-benchmark/README.md

 #### Protobuf (Pbf)

-`pbf` is average at encoding and decoding, but is decoded cleanly without added remnants.
+`pbf` is average at encoding and decoding, but is deserialized cleanly without added remnants.

 By default `pbf` requires an extra build step where boilerplate code is generated from `.proto` file, though it seems to offer a few alternatives to streamline the process.